seancrowe/grafx-get-usage-over/README.md

 3. Run script and wait

 Sometimes you will get a 500 ruining your script run... oh well that is just the API 😉 and you gotta do it again.

+If you get a 401, you authentication bearer token is bad.